 I'm an asylum seeker, can you help me?

 Yes.
-So long as you have a Richmond or Twickenham based GP we can see you for therapy.
+So long as you live in the borough of Richmond.
+We can see you for therapy.

 What if I don't speak English?